 1979: Led Zeppelin played their final UK concert at the Knebworth Festival in England.

-1979: The debut album by Los Angeles band The Knack, Get the Knack, started its first of five weeks at #1 on t he Billboard chart.
-Two weeks later, the album’s hit single, “My Sharona” went to #1 for the first of six weeks on the Hot 100.
+1979: The debut album by Los Angeles band The Knack, Get the Knack, started its first of five weeks at #1 on the Billboard pop chart.
+Two weeks later, the album’s hit single, “My Sharona,” went to #1 for the first of six weeks on the Hot 100.

 1984: Ray Parker Jr.’s biggest hit, “Ghostbusters,” became his only #1 on the Billboard Hot 100.
 Two weeks it became his only song to reach the top of the R&B chart as well.

-1986: Almost 20 years, the Monkees were back on the Billboard pop album chart with re-issues of the group’s first four albums re-released by Rhino Records, as well as a “Best of the Monkees” singles compilation put out by Arista.
+1986: After almost twenty years, The Monkees were back on the Billboard pop chart with re-issues of the group’s first four albums re-released by Rhino Records as well as a “Best of the Monkees” singles compilation put out by Arista.
 Also back on the singles chart were the Beatles with “Twist and Shout” twenty-two years after it had originally entered the Billboard Hot 100.
 The song had had a resurgence in popularity after being featured in the summer movies Ferris Bueller’s Day Off and Back to School.

 1986: The Human League released “Human,” the first single from their fifth studio album, Crash.
 It became the group’s second #1 on the Billboard Hot 100.

 1988: Steve Winwood released “Roll with It,” the title track from his fifth solo studio album.

 1998: Capitol Records released Endless Harmony Soundtrack, a compilation of previously unheard material by The Beach Boys designed to tie in with the band’s biographical documentary of the same name.

 2008: R.E.M. released “Man-Sized Wreath,” the third single from their fourteenth studio album, Accelerate.